CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./aux.py
 ```
+In this script, some auxiliary functions that are used in the environment setup (./gym-basic/gym_basic/envs/main.py) are implemented.
+There are three types of functions:
+	1) **General purpose**: regarding the management of array variables.
-Functions to get state variables and reward signals from user input.
-Implementation of link functions between the input systems and the environment --such as get_state(), which will call the Action Prediction system, the VWM, etcetera, and generate a state variable by concatenation, for example--.
+	2) **Get state**: as interface functions between the input systems and the environment.
+Right now using the video annotations.
+In the future, these functions will be used to retrieve the outputs of the Action Prediction system (among others) and generate the state of the environment.
+	3) **Rewards**: user interfaces to get the reward value.

 Video annotations from the breakfast dataset, as pickle files.
 ------------------------------------------------